leapoli/django-http-methods/README.md

 ## Fundamentals

-Django, nativelly, doesn't support another HTTP verbs than GET and POST; but it's possible use anothers in a standard way.
-To do so, it's necessary make a POST request with the header X-HTTP-Method-Override, wich indicates that actual method it's meant to be overrided with the value of the header.
+Django, nativelly, doesn't support anothers HTTP verbs than GET and POST; but it's possible to use the others in a standard way.
+To do so, it's necessary to make a POST request with the header X-HTTP-Method-Override, which indicates that actual method it's meant to be overriten with the value of the header.

 ## Usage